jesse-wei/SAPsim/README.md

 <p align="center"><em>SAPsim running in Python terminal</em></p>

-**Note**: There is a debug (step) mode that runs one instruction at a time, as shown above.
+**Debug mode**: There is a debug (step) mode that runs one instruction at a time, as shown above.
 The default behavior is to run at full speed.

+If you successfully installed SAPsim earlier (check with `pip show SAPsim`) but get an `ImportError` when importing SAPsim, run Python with `python3` instead of `python` (or vice versa).

 I recommend editing the CSV in VSCode or Excel.
 I recommend the VSCode extensions [Edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) (Excel-like editing) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) (adds color to columns).